Nihilistik/DB_driver-fix-for-Grocery_CRUD/README.md

 Feel free to modify/comment/criticize/test it.

 **NOTE:**

-It's tested only in basic CRUD operations, and i'll update things as i'll go in advanced operations like relations.
+Maybe it's not the best way to do this, and i've not tested in every possible way, but for basic operations, this works form me.
+I'll will update as i find new issues.